How many exercises does one do per muscle group? For example

 a specific low back movement can be included if you have not

-already exercise it during your quad/glute, hamstrings, or upper
+already exercised it during your quad/glute, hamstrings, or upper

 back exercises.
 Likewise, the biceps and triceps are exercised